wibes/ReactNotes/Session-8/theory/README.md

 ## 5. (Research) Why do we use super(props) in constructor?

-`super(props)` is used to inherit the properties and access of variables of the React parent class when we initialise our component.
+`super(props)` is used to send props to parent class constructor.
+If we want to use this.props in the constructor, we need to pass it to super.
+Otherwise, this.Props are available inside the render function.
+As props are initialized to context before render and after constructor gets called.
+Note: Outside Constructor() Both will display same value for 'this.props'

+Note: Outside Constructor() Both will display same value for 'this.props'

 ## 6. (Research) Why can't we have the callback function of useEffect async?

-We cannot have the callback function of `useEffect` as async because a `useState` hook expects a clean-up function, it is required to cleanup the effect when the component leaves the page.
+We cannot have the callback function of `useEffect` as async because async fucntions always return a promise and if we make callback as async then it will return a promise and callback function should either return nothing or a function for clean up.
-If we use `async` that will return us a promise, the promise will affect the clean-up function from bein called.